 Crate and Barrel does a great job emphasizing the “60% off” in a contrasting color.
-That number is key and the entire email is built around drawing attention to it.
+That number is key and this entire promotional email is built around drawing attention to it.

-This email is loaded with eye candy.
-The photos are great, the clothes and accessories look great and there are six calls to action in the body of the email.
+This promotional email is loaded with eye candy.
+The photos are great, the clothes and accessories look great and there are several calls to action in the body of the email.

 This is a common theme you’ll see from big retailers.
 They throw a bunch of things at the wall and see what sticks.
 If you’ve got data, it’s much better to personalize but if your product selection is as broad as Target’s, you can use it to your advantage.

-This email works because it gets the customer thinking about possibilities.
+This promotional email works because it gets the customer thinking about possibilities.
 “I don’t need a new camera but that’s a really good deal.”
 Use this tactic carefully as it can backfire.